jdlib/JDBX/UserGuide.md

     q.rows().cols(1,3,7);              // return values of columns 1,3,7, as List<Object[]>
     q.rows().map();                    // return a List<Map<String,Object>>
     q.rows().read(City::read);         // returns List<City>
-    q.rows().read(...callback...)      // invokes the callback for every result row

-Note that the SQL query is actually run in the terminal operation of the builder chain.
+(Note that the SQL query is actually run in the terminal operation of the builder chain.)

-You may also limit the number of processed rows, if this is not done within the SQL query itself:
+You may also limit the number of processed rows if this is not done within the SQL query itself:

     q.rows(5)...